Half-hearted audience response kills Tinkerbell - The Beaverton

 When Peter prompted the audience to clap in order to save Tinkerbell’s life, the crowd’s slow, applause soon fizzled.
 The actors looked at each other, shrugged and took the in an entirely different direction.

 “Theatre is a live medium.
 If something happens, you need to acknowledge it, and ideally, incorporate it,” said director Shawna Mulvaney.
 “Who hasn’t delighted in an actor’s ad lib prompted by a ringing cell phone?
-This was like that, except, well, kind of dark for a family show.”
+This was like that, except, well, kind of dark for a show.”

 Without Tinkerbell’s assistance, Wendy walked the plank, tumbled off the stage, and drowned, the actor snapping her femur.
 Captain Hook slashed Peter’s throat, who bled out in a spectacular choking frenzy.
 Mr. Smee shattered the fourth wall by stomping through the audience, smooshing an egg salad sandwich from his jacket’s pocket into an usher’s face.
 The play finally ended on Captain Hook and the rest of the pirates capturing, slaughtering, and barbecuing the crocodile.